HPV Screening Test

 - Sores, lumps, blisters, rashes or warts on or around the genitals

 Following an abnormal screening test result, the next step is further testing to confirm the cause of the abnormal cells.
 A repeat Cervical Screening Test and Colposcopy are all means for confirmation of abnormal cell changes.

 Once changes are confirmed, treatment options are available and depend on the stage of change as well as the specific type of abnormal cells.
 Some options include the following:

 - Cryosurgery: This involves freezing the abnormal cells which are then surgically removed.

 - Cone biopsy or LEEP procedure: In this procedure, a triangular segment of cervical tissue, including the abnormal cells, is removed by specially designed instrument.

-A Pap smear during pregnancy is very safe.
-In case of an abnormal Pap smear, a colposcopy can be performed during pregnancy.
+A Cervical Screening Test during pregnancy is very safe.
+In case of an abnormal result, a Colposcopy can be performed, too.
 However, further treatments are delayed until the birth of the baby.
 Oftentimes the birth process washes away the abnormal cervical cells.

-If Marcia is your obstetrician, she will perform a Pap smear for all patients regardless of former Pap test results at your post-natal appointment, approximately six weeks after the birth of your baby.
+If Dr Marcia Bonazzi is your obstetrician, she will perform a Cervical Screening Test regardless of previous screening results at your post-natal appointment, approximately six weeks after the birth of your baby.